SmilingHeretic/super-collateral/README.md

 # SuperCollateral

 A dapp that enables users to use a salary NFT as a collateral for a loan.
-Salary NFT is an NFT that receives a salary in stream and redirects it to its owner.
+Salary NFT is an NFT that receives salary in a stream and its owner has control over outflows from this NFT.
 We use Superfuid to stream salary and Chainlink Keeper to trigger the required actions after the loan is repaid.

 # 🏄‍♂️ Quick Start